-Tube Pro Inc. has been in the tubing and manufacturing business almost 20 years and we realize the need for high quality inner tubes and custom canvas covers.
+Tube Pro Inc. has been in the tubing and manufacturing business over 20 years and we realize the need for high quality inner tubes and custom canvas covers.
 Like most, you are concerned about safety, and need to ensure your tubing adventure is a success.
 With the influx of cheaply made tubes, all too often a fun outing turns sour when the tube pops and the activity ends abruptly.

 Tube Pro™ inner tubes are manufactured with thicker gauge rubber sidewalls from durable ‘butyl’ rubber.
 Our complete unit (inner tube and cover) provide the ultimate protection for ultimate tube longevity.
 Our inner tubes can be easily patched with a standard tube repair kit if you managed to get a hole in it.
 Tube Pro™ inner tubes have a smaller 1" rubber valve stem.
 This flexible design decreases the scratching and cutting that a typical long, curved metal valve stem may do.
 As good as our flexible valve stem is, please use caution to avoid direct contact of the valve stem with skin or eyes, and carefully follow our Tube Pro™ inflation instructions.